-33. As of March 2017, Facebook had approximately 4 million advertisers using its
+33. As of March 2017, Facebook had approximately 4 million advertisers using its platform.
+Many of these advertisers are real estate brokers, residential property owners, and real estate management companies offering housing for rent or for sale.7

 IV.
 LEGAL BACKGROUND: DISCRIMINATORY ADVERTISING